 If the white screen of death remains after disabling all of your website’s plugins, perhaps your theme is responsible for this technical error.
 Like plugins, themes can conflict with other files on your website.

-To determine whether a theme is responsible for your website’s white screen of death, try switching to a default WordPress theme, such as Twenty Twenty.
+To determine whether a theme is responsible for your website’s white screen of death, try switching to a default A WordPress theme is a set of files that determine the design and layout of a website.
+It controls everything ...
+More, such as Twenty Twenty.

 Using an FTP program, go to your website’s

 wp-content/themes folder, after which you can save your current theme by downloading it to your computer or device.

 Next, delete your current theme, as well as any other third-party themes in the folder, and upload a default WordPress theme (if one isn’t already there).
 You can now attempt to visit your website with the new default theme to see if the white screen of death has been fixed.

 When all else fails, your only recourse may be to restore a backup of your website.

 If your website just recently began displaying the white screen of death, restoring a backup from an earlier date should fix it.

 The downside to restoring a backup is that you may lose some of your website’s content.
 Therefore, you should only use this method as a last resort when troubleshooting the white screen of death.